 - ¾ cup tomatoes , chopped, ripe , (preferably deseeded)

-- 2 tbsp Coriander leaves , finely chopped few
+- 2 tablespoons Coriander leaves , finely chopped (optional)

-- Dry roast rava on a medium heat until it turns crunchy.
-Stir often in between to prevent burning.
+- Dry roast rava on a medium heat until it turns crunchy & aromatic.
+Stir constantly to prevent burning.

 - While it toasts, Wash, deseed and chop tomatoes.
 Slice onions and green chilies.